 Delete - Do you even need to do this at all?

-Hate sending Christmas cards?
+Hate sending holiday cards?
 Don’t send them.
 That's all.

 Got an invitation to a party that you don’t want to attend?
 Send your regrets.
 That's all.